jimmyvluong/Strava_API_Fun/development_story.md

 - After implementing environment variables in Render, I found that the access_token wasn't available.
 I printed the payload's contents and found that for the key values, like client_id, I didn't need to put quotes around the key's value, like '98155'.
 I only need to enter 98155.
 5. April 2023
 - Strava doesn't offer the feature of tracking goals when people ride together - I will try to build out a way to track our group ride's progress
+6. May 2023
+- I found a way to show the map by hosting the file on github pages.